Is Requests Safe?

 Does Requests have known vulnerabilities?

-Popular in pypi
+Popular in Python Packages

 Browse Categories

-Disclaimer: Nerq trust scores are automated assessments based on publicly available signals.
-They are not endorsements or guarantees.
-Always conduct your own due diligence.
+Disclaimer: Nerq trust scores are automated measurements based on publicly available signals.
+They are not endorsements, verdicts, or guarantees of suitability.
+Always evaluate the signals against your own requirements.